-PROJECT 3: We recently published our discovery that mutations in the prickle gene cause myoclonic epilepsy in fruit flies, mice and humans, and we are now using the fly model to perform genetic screens to identify other components in the epilepsy pathway, as well as elucidate the mechanism responsible for the disease phenotype.
+PROJECT 3: We recently published our discovery that mutations in the prickle gene cause myoclonic epilepsy in fruit flies, mice and humans, and we are now using the fly model to perform genetic screens to identify other components in the epilepsy pathway, as well as elucidate the mechanisms responsible for the disease phenotype.
 Additionally, we are using the fruit fly model to screen anti-epileptic drugs; since roughly two thirds of epilepsy patients have adverse effects from the drugs that are currently available, and since some of the more popular drugs have been associated with birth defects, there is a great need to develop safer and more effective anti-epileptic medications.
 Our pipeline from fly to mouse to human will allow us to move from one system to the other as we begin to not only identify key genes in the epilepsy pathway but also molecules that promote anti-seizure activity.